 Description

-Your last name is listed in the municipality's civil registry and basic registration of persons (BRP).
-A last name is also called gender name or birth name.
-Or, in the case of a woman, maiden name.
-Your last name does not change when you get married or enter into a registered partnership.
+Your surname is listed in the civil registry and in the Personal Records Database ( BRP ) of the municipality.
+A surname is also called a family name or birth name.
+Or, for a woman, a maiden name.
+Your surname does not change if you marry or enter into a registered partnership.

 Do you want the municipality and other (government) organizations to write to you using a different last name?
 For example, your partner's last name?
 Then you can indicate this to the municipality with a request 'indication name use'.
 The municipality and other (government) organizations will then use this name.
 For example when they send you mail.
 The surname you were given at birth remains on your official documents, for example your passport or driver's license.